amf-paulinho/scriptdrop/README.md

 # What was the hardest part of the implementation?
 ## This is an excellent question!

-The fact that I was dedicated 100% to OOP languages in the past years, even though I had understood the paradigms of a functional language, my brain was so used to OOP that it was difficult to find solutions some times, and even when I found them, I dont have doubts that I did not take 100% advantage of Elixir's capabilities.
-This situation made me go back in time and relive the time when I was migrating from DeskTop
-Development to Web Development.
-Being more specific, the biggest difficulty I faced was working with lists made up of Maps, Tuples or Structs and also getting the most out of the Ecto Framework.
-I knew the concepts but was hard to apply them.
-Even the Business part of the application was very clear to me since the first glance in the requirements document, many times I felt like a
-Junior trying to implement something simple and failing.
+In the past years I was dedicated 100% to OOP languages and even though I had understood the paradigms of a functional language my brain was so used to OOP that often times was difficult to find solutions for simple problems and when I found them I dont have doubts that I did not take 100% advantage of Elixir's capabilities.
+This situation made me go back in time and relive the time when I was migrating from Desktop Development to Web Development; Being more specific, the biggest difficulty I faced was working with lists made up of Maps, Tuples or Structs and also getting the most out of the Ecto Framework; I knew the concepts but was hard to apply them.
+The Business part of the application was very clear to me since the first glance in the requirements document, but many times I felt like a Junior trying to implement something simple, often times failing and restarting the cycle.
 As the days went by this was easing as expected.

->Please, notice that a lot of decision that I had to take to implement a feature, I had to think and take into consideration all aspects of a test or challenge, not just Coding, so I wasn't just thinking in performance and best practice but how to show what I can do with Phoenix and Elixir, of course, I was taking in consideration Performance and Best Practices, but sometimes I gave preference to Show a coding Skill over it.
-So for sure, there are better ways to implement some features, performance-wise.
+>Please, notice that a lot of decision that I had to take to implement a feature I had to think and take into consideration all aspects of a test or challenge, not just Coding, so I wasn't just thinking in performance and best practice but how to show what I can do with Phoenix and Elixir; clarifying a bit: of course I was taking in consideration Performance and Best Practices, but sometimes I gave preference to Show a coding Skill and Language/Framework capabilities over it.
+So for sure there are better ways to implement some features, performance-wise and architecture-wise.

 # What would be your next couple of tasks if you had more time?
 ## Even taking some risks extending what was asked for, I accomplished the Challenge!, but I still thinking that I have a lot to improve in the app!

-- [ ] Use best practices to hide sensitive data, like secret keys from external APIs
+- [ ] Use best practices to hide sensitive data like secret keys from external APIs

-- [ ] Develop a more user friendly Interface using Phoenix LiveView, Sockets or even VueJs
+- [ ] Develop a more user friendly Interface using Phoenix LiveView, Sockets or even VueJs/ReactJs

-- [ ] Add Some filters availability to facilitate users life
+- [ ] Add Some filter feature in some pages to facilitate users life

-- [ ] Improve the Order Workflow and Status Management.
-There are some gaps that need to be addressed
+- [ ] Improve the Order Workflow and Status Management; There are some gaps that need to be addressed

 - [ ] UI Data Formatting